RahulRawat24082001/Tourism-in-India/README.md

 # Tourism-in-India
 This project involves an in-depth analysis of hotel prices in various Indian cities, using Power BI for data visualization and ChatGPT for advanced insights and interaction.
-The goal is to understand the distribution of hotel prices, categorize them into specific price groups, and provide actionable insights for stakeholder.
+The goal is to understand the distribution of hotel prices, categorize them into specific price groups, and provide actionable insights for stakeholderin the tourism and hospitality industry.

+This project leverages the power of Power BI for robust data analysis and visualization, combined with the advanced conversational capabilities of ChatGPT.
+The result is a comprehensive tool that not only provides detailed analysis of hotel prices but also facilitates interactive and insightful user engagement.
+This approach helps stakeholders make informed decisions, optimize pricing strategies, and ultimately enhance the tourism experience in India.